 We obtain third party verification of our greenhouse gas emissions on an annual basis.
-An external assurance statement for emissions can be found on page 70.
-KERAMIDA Inc. conducted our emissions verification and provided a limited level of assurance on our Environmental Statement of Greenhouse Gas (GHG) Emissions for reporting.
+An external assurance statement for emissions can be found on page 68.
+GSI Environmental Inc. conducted our emissions verification and provided a limited level of assurance on our Environmental Statement of Greenhouse Gas (GHG) Emissions for reporting.

 SkyWest, Inc. is the holding company for SkyWest Airlines, SkyWest Charter ("SWC"), and SkyWest Leasing.
-SkyWest Airlines operates approximately 500 aircraft connecting passengers to more than 240 destinations throughout North America.
-SkyWest Airlines operates through partnerships with United Airlines, Delta Air Lines, American Airlines and Alaska Airlines carrying more than 38 million passengers in 2023.
+SkyWest Airlines operates approximately 500 aircraft connecting passengers to more than 250 destinations throughout North America.
+SkyWest Airlines operates through partnerships with United Airlines, Delta Air Lines, American Airlines and Alaska Airlines carrying more than 42 million passengers in 2024.

 SkyWest is committed to providing information about our strategies and performance on the environmental, social, and governance (ESG) issues that are most important to our company and stakeholders.
-The 2024 ESG Report is a review of our efforts covering the period from January 1, 2023 to December 31, 2023.
+The 2025 ESG Report is a review of our efforts up through December 31, 2024.
 As SkyWest Airlines is the primary operating entity of SkyWest Inc., the content of this report centers around those operations.
 In 2022, we formed a new subsidiary, SWC, with the intent to offer on-demand charter service and public charter service to underserved communities in the United States using CRJ200 aircraft in a 30-seat configuration.
-SWC began operations in 2023 offering on-demand charter services.
+SWC operated on-demand charters during 2023 and 2024 and its operations were not a material to SkyWest for this report.
 We first published a Corporate Responsibility Report in 2021 and this year's report is a continued expansion in our reporting as our ESG processes and commitments continue to develop.
 This report is created by following the reporting standards of the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-Related Financial Disclosures (TCFD).

 At SkyWest, we understand and value the priceless commodity of time.
 We respect every individual's quality of life and are committed to promoting dignity and trust in all we do.
 SkyWest strives to be the Partner of Choice, the Employer of Choice, and the Investment of Choice.
-Shares of SkyWest, Inc. trade information regarding our business and financial results, please refer to our 2023 Form 10-K and our Proxy Statement each as filed with the SEC.
+Shares of SkyWest, Inc. trade information regarding our business and financial results, please refer to our 2024 Form 10-K and our Proxy Statement each as filed with the SEC.
 Additional information about SkyWest can be found at inc.skywest.com.